sean23333/Third-Assignment/README.md

-# Homework 2
+# Homework 3

-The homework is due on Thursday the 18th of November at 4:00 pm.
+The homework is due on Thursday the 2nd of December at 4:00 pm.

 The topics that you will be assessed on are: